 1. GENERAL INFO RMATION

 1.1.
 Course Marinko Vilić, DVM, PhD, 1.6.
-Year of the study ,
+Year of the study y Ath (for with)

 teacher Full Professor programme 4 th (fourth)

 1.2.
-Name of the Fundamentals of Scientific 1.7.
+Name of the course Fundamentals of Scientific Research 1.7.
 Credits (ECTS) 2

-course Research , , , , , , , , , , , , , , , , , , ,

 1.3.
-Associate teachers Ivona Žura Žaja, DVM, PhD, Associate Professor 1.8.
-Type of instruction of hours $L + S + E +$ 8+4+18
+Associate Ivona Žura Žaja, DVM, 1.8.
+Type of instruction on (number 8+4+18

+teachers PhD, Associate Professor of hours L+S+E+

 1.4.
-Study e-learning)

-- integrated
+Study integrated

+programme - C 1.0 Exported oprolm ant in the

-programme (undergraduate, 1.9.
-Expected enrolm ent in the
+(undergraduate, 1.9.
+Expected enrolm course

-graduate, course
+graduate, 000130

 integrated)

-integrated elective 1.10.
-Level of applica tion of o-
+elective 1.10.
+Level of applica

 1.5.
-Status of the elective learning (level 1, 2, 3
+Status of the learning (level 1, 2, 3 3),

-course percentage of online i
+course percentage of online Instruction

-COUISE (max.
+PTION (max.
 20%)

-2. COUSE DESCRI PTION (IIIdx.
-2070)
+2. COUSE DESCRI o principles of start!!

-- to teach students the basic c principles of scientific work

 2.1.
-Course objectives - to motivate students to find write scientific articles to their field and
+Course objectives to teach students the basic to motivate students to find write scientific articles to their field and

 2.2.
 Course

 enrolment

 requirements and

 entry competences

 required for the

-course

-2.3.
+course 2.3.
 Learning

 outcomes at the

-level of the This course is essential for t ucation and their enrolment
+level of the This course is essential for t he scientific student er ducation and their enrolment

-programme to in the Faculty scientific work •
+programme to in the Faculty scientific work

-which the course
+which the course ,

 contributes

 2.4.
 Learning The students should be able

-outcomes rmation on the web
+outcomes ormation on the web

-expected at the formulate scientific prepare a research
+expected at the - formulate scientific

-level of the course it results of research
+level of the course prepare a research

-(4 to 10 learning formation used in research arch
+(4 to 10 learning nt results of research Information used in rese arch

 outcomes) write scientific article

-1. Science and scientific res earch, 2.
-Scientific area as (field and disciplines).
+1. Science and scientific res earch.
+2. Scientific are as (field and disciplines).

 Scientific research in regard

 of investigation.
 Hypothesis.

 2.5.
-Course Methods used in experiment
+Course Methods used in experiment ts.
+3. Structure of medi ical literature 4.
+Original

 content broken scientific paper.
 Scientific st

-down in detail by content of an original scienti fic paper.
-5. Scientific p ublication 6.
-Publishing of
+down in detail by content of an original scienti

 weekly class results of experiments.
 7. Se

 schedule (syllabus) Presentation of results of ex

-relevant journal articles refe
+relevant journal articles refer

-(structure) and analysis of c ontent of original scient ific paper an d graduation
+(structure) and analysis of content of the sis. ontent of original scien unc paper an u graduation

-thesis. ladanan bist
+independent 2.7.
+Commer

+X lectures 116

-X lectures independent 2.7.
-Commer nts:
+X lectures 2.7.
+Commen 113.

-signments
+signments multimedia and the 2.7.
+Commer 113.

 2.6.
+Format of X seminars and as workshops signments

-Format of workshops multimedia and the
+2.6.
+Format of instruction: X seminars and as workshops signments multimedia and the ernet laboratory 2.7.
+0011116 10.

-instruction: ernet

-on line in entirety laboratory work with mentor

-field work (other)
+X seminars and as workshops X exercises int signments multimedia and the ernet 2.7.
+0011116 13.